Want to see what the Summer Architecture Academy is all about? Watch this short video!

 Professional degree programs in the environmental design professions require a tremendous commitment of time and energy.
 Summer Architecture Academy offers students a chance to sample a professional program before applying to or entering a professional architecture school.
 The academy provides an excellent means of acquiring both the basic information and the practical experience needed to make an informed career choice and to begin planning for an environmental design career.
 Students gain a broader view of the field while developing skills and portfolio materials which can serve as aids to preparing an application to a professional school.
 Workshops, lectures, demonstrations, and field trips complement daily design studios.

-- Broaden your understanding of architecture as an area of study
+- Broaden your understanding of architecture, interior architecture, and landscape architecture

 - Learn through a daily curriculum of design studio, media class and workshops